Azure/azure-iot-sdk-csharp/tools/IotHubCommander/README.md

 ### Read events from IotHub or EventHub

+By using of this command you can connect to IoTHub or EventHub and read all incomming events.
+This is often used in none IoT scenarios to collect logging and trace events.
+For exampe, services like Azure API Management writes events to EventHub.
+This command can be used top read such events.

 To get event form IotHub or EventHub write command below -
 * --connectTo="IotHub or EventHub for getting events".